peruRepo/JobFormAIAssistant/README.md

 ### Resume Context Guidance

-* Plain text is enough—bullets or paragraphs; no need for JSON.
-* Include skills, experience snippets, location preference, citizenship, and any standard Q&A you expect to face.
+* Use a simple key-value list separated by colons, e.g., `first_name: Ada`, `experience_years: 4`, `preferred_location: Remote`.
+* Formatting is flexible—single lines or paragraphs work—as long as each key/value pair stays readable for the AI.
+* Include the fields you usually encounter (skills, eligibility, salary expectations, citizenship, etc.) so the AI can map them quickly.
+* Copy/paste your custom context directly into the popup textarea; there is no external file to load.
+The **Load Default Resume** button only injects the bundled sample for inspiration.
-* The text is stored in `chrome.storage.local` (`resumeContext`) so you only paste it once per browser profile.
+* The text persists in `chrome.storage.local` (`resumeContext`), so you only need to paste it once per browser profile.
-* For deterministic results, keep the context concise but specific; avoid inconsistent date ranges or job titles.
+* For consistent results, keep the context concise but specific; avoid conflicting answers for the same key.

 ### Field JSON Templates